Broadcom/cloud-tools-titans/docs/examples-request-enrichment.md

 ### Example 5

-Lets see an example of route independent request enrichment
+Lets see an example of route independent request enrichment with global injection capability

 ```yaml
 titanSideCars: